Fresh off the grill and piled into warm tortillas, these grilled fish tacos are the easiest way to make dinner feel extra special.

 grilled fish tacos in low-carb tortillas with avocado garnish.

-• Serving suggestions: Serve with a creamy avocado salsa, or a drizzle of homemade chimichurri sauce.
+• Serving Suggestions: Toast low-carb tortillas on the grill for extra crunch and flavor.
+Serve with a creamy avocado salsa, or a drizzle of homemade chimichurri sauce.

 ingredients assembled to make grilled fish tacos, including fish, spices, lime juice, and orange juice

-• Tortillas: Wrap the fish in low-carb tortillas, butter lettuce, or romaine leaves.
+• Tortillas: Wrap the fish in low-carb tortillas or use butter lettuce or romaine leaves.
+Cottage cheese flatbread is also an option.

 How to Make Grilled Fish Tacos

-1. Toast the chili powder in oil and add the remaining marinade ingredients.
-Cool.
+1. Bloom the chili powder in oil.
+Add the remaining marinade ingredients and cool.

 2. Marinate fillets (full recipe below).

-3. Cook fish on the grill on both sides.
+3. Cook the fish on the grill, flipping once.

-4. Remove fish from the grill, allow to rest, then flake with a fork.
+4. After grilling, allow the fish to rest, then flake with a fork.

-• Avoid using flaky fish like sole, but if that’s your only option, then use a grill basket to keep it intact.
+• Avoid using flaky fish like sole, but if that’s your only option, then use a grill basket or foil to keep it intact.

 four grilled fish tacos on a plate